×

 Conversation Class Lesson Plan: A Step-by-Step Guide

+Conversation is one of the most important ESL skills you can equip your students with.
 In fact, it’s the ESL tool that will take your students’ noses out of textbooks and notebooks, letting them build English language confidence in a more natural way.

+Let your students take on the “Chatty Cathy” persona with this outline for a wonderful ESL Conversation lesson plan.
 I’ll show you a lesson structure that you can apply to any ESL conversation class, with specific examples and fun activities that your students will enjoy.

-What You Need for an Amazing ESL Conversation Lesson
+A Checklist for Your ESL Conversation Lesson

 First things first, get to know your students.
 It’s important to understand who they are, what they’re interested in and what they want to accomplish by learning English.